sharabhshukla/batteryopt/README.md

 # BatteryOpt

 ## Description
 This repository models an energy arbitrage problem using Julia JuMP.
-It leverages state-of-the-art GPU technology to efficiently solve large optimization problems.
+It leverages state-of-the-art first order solvers to efficiently solve large optimization problems.

 This project uses a first order solver to solve the problem.
 In order to install SCS, use `Pkg.add("SCS")`.
 However, if you wish to use SCS on a GPU, use the CUDA version of it.
 Unfortunately, at the moment only CUDA is supported.